AlexanderLJX/SIT-Data-Visualization-and-Analysis/GUI_Instructions.md

 5. To save a copy of the filtered dataet, click "Export Filtered Dataset".
 Save the filtered dataset CSV file at the desired location of your file system.

 ### <ins>Combining Filters</ins>
-Users can filter the dataset **UP TO 4 filters**. **EITHER THE OPTION OF NATURAL LANGUAGE QUERY GENERATION FROM THE NLQ TEXTBOX (METHOD A1) OR EDITING THE JSON FILTER (METHOD A2) CAN BE USED TOGETHER WITH OR WITHOUT THE OTHER 3 FILTERING OPTIONS (METHOD B AND C) AT ANY ONE TIME.**
+Users can filter the dataset **UP TO 3 filters**. **EITHER THE OPTION OF NATURAL LANGUAGE QUERY GENERATION FROM THE NLQ TEXTBOX (METHOD A1) OR EDITING THE JSON FILTER (METHOD A2) CAN BE USED TOGETHER WITH OR WITHOUT THE OTHER 2 FILTERING OPTIONS (METHOD B AND C) AT ANY ONE TIME.**

 <ins>**Example**</ins>

-- A1, B, C and D (Correct)
+- A1, B and C (Correct)
-- A1, A2, B and D (Wrong)
+- A1, A2 and B (Wrong)

 **Do note that certain filters that are set when generating will not produce any results if there are none available, resulting in a clean map without any hotspots and drop pins symbols.**

+### <ins> Time Features Animation (WORKS ON ANIMATED MAP ONLY)</ins>
+1. To begin, select the Time Feature you will like to view on the animated map.
+Only one selection is allowed.
+A highlighted yellow field means that the time fature has been selected.
+First Opening TIme - View the first opening time of foodplaces over time.
+Last Closing Time -  View the last closing time of foodplaces over time.
+Most Popular Time of Day - View the most popular time of day of foodplaces over time.

 ### <ins>Saving Raw Dataset CSV File</ins>
 If you would like to view the entire raw dataset without any filtering, click "Export Entire Dataset".
 Save the raw dataset CSV file at the desired location of